 - EXIT STRATEGY.
 If you do find a position at a larger company, do your best to negotiate an exit strategy up front or through an employment agreement.
 You may have specialized skills that you can enable you to offer a non-compete or other concessions in return for an exit package.
 This can cushion the blow of an acquisition, reorganization or management change that might affect your position.

 - GET TACTICAL FOR POSTED JOBS.
 If you find a job posted in which you’re interested, you can apply online but likely will not receive a response.
 You MUST find a way to network into that company, preferably to the hiring manager, to have a chance at the position.
 If it’s a publicly advertised senior level position, it will have hundreds of qualified candidates (no matter what the news says about a tight job market).
 Candidates referred in through warm contacts will have the edge.

 - USE LINKEDIN.
 Focus your search and social efforts on LinkedIn, get a premium membership and use targeting or InMail to find critical contacts.
 If you don’t understand LinkedIn best practices, research it online—there are tons of useful free resources to learn how to do this.

-- KEEP YOUR NETWORK UPDATED.
+- EMAIL CAMPAIGN.
 One of the most effective networkers I have met created an email list for all of his networking contacts and sent out an update on his status once a month during his search.
 Others have included their target list in their broadcast emails, which is highly effective.
 This keeps everyone vested in your success, and I think it is a unique and valuable strategy.
-I’m sure it led to more networking opportunities for him.
+It will lead to more networking opportunities.
 Even if you don’t take this step, make sure to send thank you emails and update each networking contact after meeting with one of their referrals.
 Once they give you advice, they are now vested in your success.